Safeguarding

 EAP safeguard policies only reflect the findings and apply the guidelines of the IOC (International Olympic Committee) and WA (World Athletics).

-But we feel particularly involved in this process and for this reason, the EAP has decided to integrate the obligation for each participating athlete (respectively his companion, coach or manager) to read our policy when registering for a competition.
+But we feel particularly involved in this process and for this reason, the EAP has decided to integrate the obligation for each participating athlete (respectively his companion, coach, manager, delegate) to read our policy when registering for a competition.

 All athletes have the obligation to be aware, via our registration forms, that certain behavior is harmful and punishable.
 They will also know how to act and who to contact in the event of abuse or harassment.